tbressers/docker-rpi-nzbget/README.md

 (you may want to update the version inside the build.sh)

+To load it from pre-build image:
+    docker load -i rpi-nzbget.tar

-To run it (with image on docker hub) :
+To run it (with pre-build tar image) :

     docker run -d -p 6789:6789 \
     -v /path_to_your_config_folder:/volumes/config \